On the structure of dg categories of relative singularities: Orlov's theorem

-Then we can view $\mf{B}{f}$ as an $A$-linear dg category by means of the structure morphism $A\rightarrow B$. \begin{rmk} Notice that since we are considering projective $B$-modules and $B$ is flat over $A$, $\mf{B}{f}$ is a locally flat $A$-linear dg-category. \end{rmk} The homotopy category of $MF(B,f)$ has a triangulated structure: the suspension is defined as
+Then we can view $\mf{B}{f}$ as an $A$-linear dg category by means of the structure morphism $A\rightarrow B$. \begin{rmk} Notice that since we are considering projective $B$-modules and $B$ is flat over $A$, $\mf{B}{f}$ is a locally flat $A$-linear dg category. \end{rmk} The homotopy category of $\mf{B}{f}$ has a triangulated structure: the suspension is defined as

 and the cone of a closed morphism $(\phi):(E,p)\rightarrow (F,q)$ is defined by

 See \cite{orl04} for more details.
 Moreover, $\mf{B}{f}$ has a symmetric monoidal structure, defined by